madetech/handbook/benefits/company_credit_card.md

 # Company Cards

-We don't believe in filing expense claims in triplicate, or that every single company purchase needs to be pre-approved by Chris or I.
+We don't believe in filing expense claims in triplicate, or that every single company purchase needs to be pre-approved by Chris or Rory.

-We offer everyone at Made Tech a company credit card, that can be used for discretionary spending.
+We offer everyone a company credit card, that can be used for discretionary spending.
 If you want a book, some software or you just want to go to a conference, it is on us.
 We just ask you to be reasonable with your spending.

 If there is a problem, we will let you know.
 We would rather trust people to make reasonable spending decisions than assume people will abuse the privilege by default.